Last date modified: 2026-Jun-11

 Inviting users

-After you set up authentication providers, invite users to Centralized Authentication.
-You can invite users individually from their user record or in bulk from the Not Invited tab on the Centralized Authentication page.
+You can invite new users individually from their user record or in bulk from the Eligible tab on the Centralized Authentication page.

 Centralized Authentication tab invitation